“I WOULD RATHER DIE OF PASSION THAN OF BOREDOM.” – VINCENT VAN GOGH

 How is material being taught to students?

-“Material is mostly taught in lecture style with a lot of interactive activities.
+“Material is mostly taught lecture-style, with a lot of interactive activities.
 The books that are used are great because they include a lot of review and fun activities to do with the students.
 We spend a lot of time doing these with the students.
 We also spend a lot of time taking a few students out one at a time and practicing general conversation skills with them.”

 How do you prepare your lessons for each class?
 If you do not plan lessons, how do you prepare for class?

 “Lesson prep for classes is different depending on the teacher and the grade level.
-For 1st grade, I do a lot of prep with flashcards and posters and make things very visual.
+For first grade, I do a lot of prep with flashcards and posters and make things very visual.
 For older grades, I focus more on grammar prep and creating activities centered around conversation and listening.

 Do you work at a bilingual school?
 What does that mean to you?
 What does that mean according to the Comunidad of Madrid?